-- For cities that have inclusionary housing requirements, some allow the payment of in-lieu fees rather than providing the affordable units.
+- For cities that have inclusionary housing requirements, they must also allow the payment of in-lieu fees rather than providing the affordable units.
 These funds can be invested by the city into affordable housing.

 - The State of California imposes fees on the recordation of documents associated with certain real estate transactions, commonly known as Senate Bill 2 (SB 2) Starting in 2019, the revenue is being shared, by formula, between the State, cities and counties.